folio-org/folio-org.github.io/guides/rename-module.md

 Update git project configuration (pom.xml or package.json), descriptors, permissions in ModuleDescriptor, translations, source code, project name in RAML or OpenAPI (OAS) files and JSON schemas, readme, other project description, etc.

-For back-end modules: In the ModuleDescriptor, utilise the "[replaces](https://github.com/folio-org/okapi/blob/177a60e5de9cf37e7fdd1c0fa9ecf00f72c481e9/okapi-core/src/main/raml/ModuleDescriptor.json#L17)" feature.
+<a id="replaces"></a>For back-end modules: In the ModuleDescriptor, utilise the "[replaces](https://github.com/folio-org/okapi/blob/177a60e5de9cf37e7fdd1c0fa9ecf00f72c481e9/okapi-core/src/main/raml/ModuleDescriptor.json#L17)" feature.
 See an [example](https://github.com/folio-org/mod-inventory-storage/pull/765).
 If unsure then ask on Slack #development for assistance.